Top 10 Best Things About Obscura's Diluvium

 7 Obscura demonstrated more of what I would call "Obscura's signature sound"

-Obscura had several lineup changes and every change resulted in different influences heard in their previous albums - Necrophagist, Death, Morbid Angel, etc. Two Necrophagist members were also Obscura members so Obscura couldn't avoid some similarities.
-But Diluvium has little influences by other bands.
+Obscura had several lineup changes and every change resulted in different influences heard in their previous albums - Necrophagist, Death, Morbid Angel, etc. Two Necrophagist members were also Obscura members, so Obscura couldn't avoid some similarities.
+But Diluvium has little influence from other bands.

-Their previous album, Akroasis, 2016, started changes with 3 new members that weren't on earlier albums.
-Two years later, the album Diluvium proved the new lineup clicked.
-Diluvium shows a sound of a rejuvenated band with new elements in their music, most notably - tastefully incorporated jazz influences in the lead guitar, bass and drumming.
 I only hope they will not include more jazz in the future.
 The dose in Diluvium is perfect - not too much but enough to make their songs interesting.
 I hope they will not forget they are a metal band.
-I said this because many metal bands in the prog metal subgenre often forget that and they don't sound convincing when add too much jazz.
+I say this because many metal bands in the prog metal subgenre often forget that and they don't sound convincing when they add too much jazz.

 8 Bass isn't underrated and the bass track is audible all the time

-In their songs bass isn't underrated (contrary to what sometimes happens in metal songs).
-Bass plays an important role in Obscura music and the bassist is great - Linus Klausenitzer is a technical beast (surrounded by the other technical beasts in this band).
+In their songs, bass isn't underrated (contrary to what sometimes happens in metal songs).
+Bass plays an important role in Obscura's music, and the bassist is great - Linus Klausenitzer is a technical beast (surrounded by the other technical beasts in this band).

 There are even bass solos (Clandestine Stars is my favorite) and an instrumental piece written by the bassist (A Last Farewell, a bonus track many believe should have been the last track on the album).